ThatGuyRightThere/processing_pysal/RAD_Levy.md

         6. Interface

-The GUI Interface will look very similar to all the other toolbox GUI’s for QGIS.
+The GUI Interface will look very similar to all the other toolbox GUI’s for QGIS with drop downs for the selected catagories.

         7. Packaging
 The packaging will the same as the processing pysal.
-Each form of smoothing will have its own file just like the morans as well as the pysal plugging needed to implement it.
+Each form of smoothing will have its own file just like the morans as well as the pysal plug in and GUI needed to implement it.

         8. Licensing